hapax/hapax.github.io/assets/teaching.md

 But what is the point of memorising inverse trigonometric derivatives?
 Or being able to perform the differentiation quickly?
 It's not clear.
-I don't know, or need to know them by heart; I use them rarely enough in my research that I just derive them whenever I need them.
+I don't know these derivatives by heart, and I don't *need* to; I use them rarely enough in my research that I just derive them if required.
-This is the much more useful skill!
+Being able to derive them is the more useful skill!
-In general, I think we place far too much emphasis on memorising useless facts, and reproducing them (or performing the associated algorithms) quickly under exam conditions.
+In general, we place far too much emphasis on memorising useless facts and reproducing them (or performing the associated algorithms) quickly under exam conditions.

-What should we optimise for?
+How should assessment look?
-An inspiring example is the following assignment question (from a graph theory class with [David Wood](http://users.monash.edu.au/~davidwo/)):
+Consider this inspiring assignment question (from a graph theory class with [David Wood](http://users.monash.edu.au/~davidwo/)):

 ---